pindiespace/plyo-schema-extender/readme.md

    [WordPress Plugin]: https://wordpress.org/plugins/amp/	"Wordpress AMP plugin"

     fails when PLSE is installed, unless you explicitly assign Custom Post Types to be processed by AMP.

+2. Google's validator currently (2021) doesn't handle the Service or Game schema, but Google itself will use these schema during indexing.

+3. If you are using the

+   [Wordpress AMP default]: https://wordpress.org/plugins/amp/	"Wordpress AMP default plugin"

-2. If you are using the AMP plugin, make sure your AMP settings are set to "Standard" and you enable Advanced Settings -> Content Types -> Your Custom Post Type.
+   , make sure your AMP settings are set to "Standard" and you enable Advanced Settings -> Content Types -> Your Custom Post Type.
 Otherwise, you'll wee Web Console errors.

-3. Some things that are not supported in Plyo Schema Extender include:
+4. Some things that are not supported in Plyo Schema Extender include:

    - offers
    - reviews